Machines Backup to Tape

 To back up data to tape, you need to create and run tape jobs.
 The backup to tape job is a dedicated job that archives to tape Veeam backups that were produced by Veeam backup jobs.
 Mind that you cannot directly backup virtual machines to tapes.

-Support of the machine backup to tape is available in the Enterprise and Enterprise Plus editions of Veeam Backup & Replication.
+Support of the machine backup to tape is included in the Veeam Universal License.
+When using a legacy socket-based license, the Enterprise or Enterprise Plus edition of Veeam Backup & Replication is required.
 For details, see Veeam Editions Comparison.

 You can archive the following data to tape: